Best Lakes Near Salzburg

 I visited Attersee with Ina and we had lunch first at the Mediterranean-inspired Das Attersee, a delicious restaurant situated right on the water's edge.
 Then, we spent the rest of the afternoon at the Freibadeplatz enjoying the sun and the water.
 Attersee is the largest lake in Salzkammergut, so there are plenty of lakeside options to stop at.

-Get here from Salzburg: Attersee is about forty-five minutes away from Salzburg by car, depending on where around the lake you stop.
+Get here from Salzburg: Attersee is about 45 minutes away from Salzburg by car, depending on where around the lake you stop.
 You can also take the S-Bahn (S2) from Salzburg Hauptbahnhof to Vöcklamarkt and then transfer to the train to Attersee, which goes directly to Attersee Bahnhof.
 This journey takes about one and a half hours.

 Check out my guide to visting Attersee!